 These three members served with the other four regents until the sixteenth nameday of King Aegon III, when he dismissed them all.

 Prelude to the Council

-King Daeron II's heir, Prince Baelor Breakspear, had perished in an accident during a Trial of Seven in 209AC, leaving his eldest son Valarr to inherit the crown.
+King Daeron II Targaryens original heir, Prince Baelor, had perished in an accident during a Trial of Seven in 209 AC, leaving his eldest son Valarr to inherit the crown.
 However, later that year the Great Spring Sickness killed King Daeron and both of Baelor's sons, Valarr and Matarys.
-This in turn left Daeron's second son Aerys I to inherit.
-Aerys left no issue, and upon his death in 221AC the crown was passed to his youngest brother, who reigned as King Maekar I, the fourth son of King Daeron II.
-At the death of Maekar at the hands of a rebellious lord in 233AC, a council was convened to decide who would inherit the Iron Throne since both of Maekar's eldest sons were dead and their inheritors were only children.
+This in turn left Daeron's second son, Prince Aerys, to inherit, and Aerys was thus crowned as King Aerys I Targaryen.
+Aerys left no issue, and upon his death in 221 AC the crown was passed to his youngest brother, who reigned as King Maekar I Targaryen (Aerys' other heirs, Prince Rhaegel and Rhaegel's son, Prince Aelor, had predeceased Aerys).
+At the death of Maekar at the hands of a rebellious lord in 233 AC, the inheritance was unclear, and a council was called by Maekar's Hand of the King, Lord Brynden Rivers, to decide who would inherit the Iron Throne.

 Outcome of the Council

 Maekar's next son, Prince Aerion, had died in 232 AC, when he drank wildfire in the mistaken belief it would turn him into a dragon.
 Aerion's only issue was an infant son, Prince Maegor, who had been born 232 AC, not long before Aerion's death.